Tahnoun bin Zayed Al Nahyan (national security advisor): Dealings with gold smugglers, 2024

 A unit of Sheikh Tahnoun's IHC, International Resources Holding (IRH) acquired Zambia's Mopani copper mine under its chief global strategist, Sibtein Alibhai.
 Following that deal, IRH started looking for mining deals in Africa and other places aggressively.
 The United Nations investigators alleged that Alibhai and IRH approached and had meetings with several gold smugglers from Democratic Republic of Congo.
 The Congo government said most of the smuggled gold ends up in the UAE.

 AI chips for crypto investment under Trump administration, 2025

-Under the Biden administration Tahnoon was unable to acquire AI chips.
+Under the Joe Biden administration, Tahnoon was unable to acquire highly advanced AI chips due to concerns that the technology would be diverted from UAE to China.
+Tahnoon's company, G42, has close ties to Chinese technology firms, including Huawei.